-Spring-the lovely time of new growth, re-birth and change.
-As the seasons change, we change with them.
-Resistance to change can cause stress and difficulty in our everyday lives.
-When we learn to live in harmony with the laws of nature we can more readily access health and wellbeing.
-Springtime according to Chinese Medical theory is the season to support the element of Wood, which correlates to the Liver and Gallbladder organs in the body.
-To help keep the Liver and Gallbladder in balance, put forth newfound attention towards exercise, nutrition, self-awareness and self-expression.
+Spring is the lovely season of new growth, re-birth and change.
+As the seasons change, trees, plants and the human body change with them.
+When we learn to live in harmony with the laws of nature we can more readily access health and wellbeing, while resistance to change can cause stress and difficulty in our everyday lives.
+According to Chinese Medical theory, Spring is the time to support the element of Wood which correlates to the Liver and Gallbladder organs as well as the tendons and ligaments.
+To help keep the Liver and Gallbladder in balance, bring your attention to exercise, nutrition, self-awareness and self-expression.

 Spring is the season of new beginnings and creativity.
 Creativity reminds us of who we are and is a good way to bring harmony and joy into our lives, particularly during this seasonal transition.
 Stay open to new ideas, environments, and perspectives while letting go of things from the past that are burdensome.
 Now is a good time for spring-cleaning of your home.
 Get rid of clutter and old stuff that is no longer needed to make way for the new.